Vogue (song): Cover versions and usage

 In 2010, on the TV show Glee, Sue Sylvester performed a parody of the "Vogue" music video on an episode titled "The Power of Madonna", with the name of Ginger Rogers replaced by the name of Sue Sylvester, and the phrase "Bette Davis we love you" replaced by the phrase "Will Schuester I hate you".
 Following the episode, the song charted at number 106 on the UK Singles Chart.
 Beth Ditto has covered "Vogue" on occasion, including at Moscow Miller Party in 2011.
 She also paid homage to "Vogue" with the video of her single "I Wrote the Book" (2011).
 In 2014 and 2015, Katy Perry used a snippet of "Vogue" in a mashup with her own song "International Smile", during the Prismatic World Tour.
 Ariana Grande performed a medley of "Vogue" and Whitney Houston's "I'm Every Woman" at New York City Pride's Dance on the Pier in 2015.
 In 2021, South Korean singer Luna's song "Madonna" referenced "Vogue" in its lyrics, "When I grow up, I wanna be like Madonna / When I grow up, I wanna vogue how I wanna".

 In 2022, Beyoncé teamed up with Madonna for "The Queens" remix of her single, "Break My Soul".
 This version heavily interpolates "Vogue" and has Beyonce paying homage to Madonna, her sister Solange Knowles, and her Destiny's Child bandmates Kelly Rowland and Michelle Williams, along with prominent black women in music, and ballroom houses such as House of Xtravaganza, House of Aviance and House of LaBeija as a celebration of empowerment.
 Beyoncé later thanked Madonna for allowing her to use the song, and revealed that Madonna was the one that named the remix.
 It was later added to the setlist of the Renaissance World Tour in 2023, with Beyoncé shouting out Madonna who was in attendance at the East Rutherford, New Jersey stop.
 That same year, Puerto Rican singer and rapper Bad Bunny sampled "Vogue" on the track "Vou 787", included on his sixth studio album Nadie Sabe Lo Que Va a Pasar Mañana.
 During the song, he sings that if he was a woman, he would have been like Madonna or Rihanna.

+At 2026 Milano-Cortina Winter Olympics in Italy, ice skaters Beaudry and Cizeron performed a program set to "Vogue", including moves inspired by voguing in the rhythm dance discipline.